Frequently Asked Questions

 What is the interest rate on my loan going to be?

-This will depend on who you chose for your lender, what the current Treasury Rate is, and whether you chose a monthly-adjustable, annually-adjustable, or fixed interest rate.
-You will discuss all of this with your loan officer, and they will be able to tell you what the different rates would be for your loan be- fore you make your decision.
+The interest rate on your loan will depend primarily on whether you chose a monthly adjustable, annual adjustable or fixed interest rate loan.
+You will discuss rate with your loan officer, and he or she will be able to tell you what the different rates would be for your loan before you make your decision to get an federally insured reverse mortgage.

 Will I be able to sell my home?

-You are still going to be considered the owner of your home and as such you will be able to sell it whenever you would like.
-Be aware, however that if you chose to sell your home, you will be required to repay the Reverse Mortgage loan when the name on the home changes from your own to a different name.
-Remember that the non-recourse clause states that your Reverse Mortgage balance can never be more than your home is worth, meaning that when you sell your home you should make enough on the sale to pay off the loan, but how much you will have leftover will depend on how much you were able to sell your home for, and how high your loan balance was at the time of the sale.
+You are still going to be the owner of your home, and as such, you will be able to sell it whenever you would like.
+Be aware you will be required to repay the federally insured Reverse Mortgage loan when you sell the home.
+Remember that the non-recourse clause states that your federally insured Reverse Mortgage balance can never be more than your home is worth.
+Meaning, that when you sell your home you should make enough on the sale to pay off the loan, but how much you will have leftover will depend on how much you were able to sell your home for, and how high your loan balance was at the time of the sale.

-Can I make payments on the loan or pay it off early?
+Can I make payments on the reverse mortgage loan or pay it off early?

 Can I own a second or vacation home?

-Can I rent out a room of my home?
+Can I rent out a room or a unit of my home?

 Do I have to borrow the maximum amount that I qualify for, or can I take less?